 Each year, the Mission Committee reviews and approves awards.
 In June 2017, revisions were approved for the Circle Recognition Awards program and two new awards were added.

 Circle Minimum Standards – Basic criteria for awards

 The Circle Minimum Standards can be tracked through the Administrative page on the Membership Management portal.
 Circles should refer to their status on MMS regularly to ensure they are meeting all criteria.
-Final deadline to meet all Circle Minimum Standards is June 30, 2021.
+The final deadline to meet all Circle Minimum Standards is June 30, 2022.

 Circle of Distinction